hangsbreaker/autocomplete/README.md

 # autocomplete
-Make html input text with suggestion autocomplete with data from object or ajax.
+Make html input text with suggestion autocomplete data from object or ajax.